NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ## Engineering Reference ##

-Two new subsections under SPMs will be created and contain the following text:
+Two new subsections under the SPMs section will be created and contain the following text:

 The input object SetpointManager:SystemNodeReset:Temperature provides a setpoint manager that places a temperature setpoint on a system node according to the reference (e.g., return) temperature using a reset strategy.
 The user defines a reset rule for this strategy by specifying two temperature setpoints at two reference temperatures.
 Generally the lower temperature setpoint is matched with the higher reference temperature.